onedata/onedata-documentation/README.md

 The recommended IDE to develop the documentation is Visual Studio Code (VSCode).

-You can set up recommended VSCode workspace configuration using `./setup-vscode.sh`, that will apply settings from the `.vscode.example` directory to your workspace configuration.
+The VSCode workspace configuration is checked out in the repository, so please be careful to not commit your personal changes.
+Only changes that should be shared amongst the other users should be committed, like `LTeX` configuration.

 There are a few recommended extensions for documentation development.
 You should be asked to install them when opening this workspace in VSCode (as they are listed in